mrWheel/LittleFS_SysLogger/README.md

    }
 ```

-To display the sytem log file in reversed order you first have to tell the LittleFS_SysLogger
+To read the sytem log file in reversed order you first have to tell the LittleFS_SysLogger
 to start reading:
 ```
    char lLine[100] = {0};